Janix4000/shrek-elevenlabs-hackathon/backend/README_RAG_SETUP.md

 # OpenAI (shared - already set up)
 OPENAI_API_KEY=ask_bartosz_for_key
 ```

+**Why ELEVENLABS_API_KEY?** The system fetches your agent's base prompt from ElevenLabs before each call, then appends RAG context to it.
+This ensures the agent maintains its personality while having access to relevant knowledge.

 **Note:** The Pinecone index is already created and data is already uploaded.
 You just need the API keys to connect.